Microbial-Ecology-Group/AMRplusplus_bioinformatic_workshop/README.md

 * We'll organize a group to all take the same lesson together and **we'll have a virtual meeting once per week for 30 minutes** to go over each of the steps in that lesson.
 The majority of the work will be self-directed and on your own time, but we encourage you to work in groups and participate in asking questions in the slack group.
 If you don't have any questions and find this all extremely easy, please help others with their questions and help us improve our lessons.
   * There is 1 "deliverable" per step.
 Some steps require something be sent to "meglab.metagenomics@gmail.com" or will have a link to a corresponding set of questions.

-### Techie time
 We wholeheartedly encourage students to independently troubleshoot the majority of problems they might encounter by:
 * googling it (or using another search engine)
-* getting help from other students by using our slackgroup channel #2020-stats-tutorial-group
+* getting help from other students by using our slackgroup channel #2021-AMR++workshop
 * searching bioinformatic forums such as (stackoverflow.com, biostars.org, seqanswers.com, etc.)

-In addition, we will have "techie time" every Monday at 12pm-2pm MST on Slack to help address any ongoing issues.

 ### Learning objectives: